 Not the best pouring

-This budget-priced pick is designed to make great tasting iced tea fast.
+This budget-priced pick is designed to make delicious iced tea fast.
 You’ll be sipping in just a few minutes using the Takeya Flash Chill Iced Tea Maker.
 It's available in two sizes (1 quart or 2 quarts) so you’ll be able to drink tea all day or have enough to serve all of your friends at the barbecue.

 You can use this one with either loose tea or teabags as well.
 That's a nice feature if you really enjoy exploring tea and don't want to be bound to one form or the other.

 To make your tea, just put the loose or bagged tea into the infuser and attach it to the lid.
-Fill the container halfway with hot water and let the tea steep to your desired strength, then remove the infuser, add ice, and shake for 30 seconds.
+Fill the container halfway with hot water, let the tea steep to your desired strength, then remove the infuser, add ice, and shake for 30 seconds.
 The BPA-free Tritan plastic can handle the heat, and it won’t be damaged by the sudden chill or the shaking.

 The lid is leakproof, so you won’t make a mess when shaking.
 This also allows you to store the container on its side if your refrigerator is crowded and there’s no space on a shelf or on the door.
 You can also toss it in a bag to take along to a picnic, with no worries about spilling.